-4 Wheel Drive...
-CARFAX 1 owner and buyback guarantee!!
-SAVE AT THE PUMP!!!
-25 MPG Hwy!
-Safety equipment includes: ABS, Traction control, Curtain airbags, Passenger Airbag, Front fog/driving lights...Other features include: Bluetooth, Power locks, Power windows, Heated seats, Air conditioning...
+CARFAX 1 owner and buyback guarantee..
+This is the vehicle for you if you're looking to get great gas mileage on your way to work.
+Less than 25k Miles*** New Inventory** 4 Wheel Drive, never get stuck again** Safety equipment includes: ABS, Traction control, Passenger Airbag, Curtain airbags, Front fog/driving lights...Other features include: Bluetooth, Power locks, Power windows, Heated seats, Air conditioning...

 With a replacement coming next year the Jeep Patriot remains unchanged in 2017.